Truly-Modular/Modular-Item-API/common/src/main/java/smartin/miapi/modules/properties/ComponentProperty.wiki.md

-@ header Component Property
+@header Component Property
-@ path /data_types/properties/component
+@path /data_types/properties/component

 The `ComponentProperty` allows you to attach **Minecraft data components** to an item via JSON.
 When the module providing these components is removed, the associated components are also removed.